Click here for Instructor Bio.

 This is a Intermediate Level course.
 The target audience is all behavioral health professionals working with children and adolescents.

-1. Identify the characteristics of power and privilege and the reasons it is important to view marginalization and oppression through a trauma lens.
+1. Identify the reasons it is important to view marginalization, oppression, and disenfranchised loss through a trauma lens.

-2. Explain cultural humility and how it can help therapists stay open to the complexity of social identity in self and others.
+2. Explain cultural humility and how it helps therapists stay open to the complexity of social identity in self and others.

 3. Identify common symptoms of trauma among children and adolescents that are often misinterpreted as behavioral problems